 Talcum Powder Lawsuit

-For decades, millions of women have used Johnson & Johnson’s talcum powder and the company’s Shower to Shower brand as part of their daily hygiene routine.
-Recent court documents, however, reveal Johnson & Johnson has been in possession of scientific studies indicating women who regularly use these products for hygienic use have a greater rate of ovarian cancer diagnosis.
+For decades, millions of women have used Johnson & Johnson’s talcum powder and their Shower to Shower brand as part of a daily hygiene routine.
+Recent court documents, however, reveal Johnson & Johnson has been in possession of scientific studies indicating women who regularly use these products for hygienic use have higher rates of ovarian cancer diagnoses.

-While Johnson & Johnson has denied this knowledge, a jury recently found them responsible in an ovarian cancer wrongful death lawsuit and has ordered to company to award the suing family $72 million dollars in damages.
+While Johnson & Johnson has denied this knowledge, a jury recently found them responsible in an ovarian cancer wrongful death lawsuit and awarded the plaintiff’s family $72 million dollars in damages.

 Update: Johnson & Johnson was ordered by a U.S. jury on May 2, 2016 to pay $55 million to a woman who said that using the company’s talc-powder products for feminine hygiene caused her to develop ovarian cancer.

 For decades, women have used talcum powder for hygienic use and for the absorption moisture.
 Products like Shower to Shower are directly marketed for use on sensitive areas to help with discomfort.

 However several published medical studies indicate there may be a direct link between using talcum-based powder for hygienic use and the development of ovarian cancer, with the increased risk possibly as high as 35% 6.